malworthy/verybasic/README.md

 A very stripped back BASIC like language.
 It contains only what you need to create a turing complete program.
 No synactic sugar, nothing unnessary.
 You should be able to learn it in less than 5 minutes.

-Currently a work in progress and NOT usable as yet.

-This is my first attempt at rust, so is a learning experence.
-Will be constantly re-factored.

 ## Control Flow/Looping

 Very simple. if/then/else and while.